-Be it enacted by the Legislature of West Virginia:
+1 A BILL to A BILL to amend and reenact §11-13-9 of the Code of West Virginia, as amended, all relating to 2 eliminating the exemption from taxation of state-owned real property within the counties.
+Be it enacted by the Legislature of West Virginia: ARTICLI Ξ 3.
+ASSESSME NTS GENERALLY. §11-3-9.

-ARTICLE 3.
-ASSESSMENTS GENERALLY.

-§11-3-9.
 Property exempt from taxation.

-- 1 (a) All property, real and personal, described in this subsection, and to the extent limited 2 by this section, is exempt from taxation: - (1) Property belonging to the United States, other than property permitted by the United States to be taxed under state law; - (2) Property belonging exclusively to the state; - (3) Property belonging exclusively to any county, district, city, village, or town in this state and used for public purposes; - (4) Property located in this state belonging to any city, town, village, county, or any other political subdivision of another state and used for public purposes; - (5) Property used exclusively for divine worship, or used exclusively for divine worship and the operation of a pre-K school, primary school, middle school, secondary school, daycare center, or church camp for children, which school, daycare center, or church camp is operated by the church which owns the property or is operated by another not-for-profit organization or entity; - (6) Parsonages and the household goods and furniture pertaining thereto;
+1 (a (a) All property, real and personal, described in this subsection, and to the extent limited by 2 this section, is exempt from taxation: 3 (1) Property belonging to the United States, other than property permitted by the United 4 States to be taxed under state law; 5 (2) Personal property belonging exclusively to the state; 6 (3) Property belonging exclusively to any county, district, city, village, or town in this state 7 and used for public purposes; 8 (4) Property located in this state belonging to any city, town, village, county, or any other 9 political subdivision of another state and used for public purposes; 10 (5) Property used exclusively for divine worship, or used exclusively for divine worship and 11 the operation of a pre-K school, primary school, middle school, secondary school, daycare center, 12 or church camp for children, which school, daycare center, or church camp is operated by the 13 church which owns the property or is operated by another not-for-profit organization or entity; 14 (6) Parsonages and the household goods and furniture pertaining thereto; 15 (7) Mortgages, bonds, and other evidence of indebtedness in the hands of bona fide 16 owners and holders hereafter issued and sold by churches and religious societies for the purposes 17 of securing money to be used in the erection of church buildings used exclusively for divine 18 worship or for the purpose of paying indebtedness thereon; 19 (8) Cemeteries; 20 (9) Property belonging to, o r held in trust for, college es, seminaries, ac ademies, and free 21 schools, if used for educational, literary, or scientific purposes, including books, apparatus,